Updated June 2018 with new ideas.

 Some Fitness, Lots of Fun

 Fans of cross country skiing will enjoy having access to three venues and miles of trails (with each venue offering lessons for those who want to give it a try), and fatbike rentals are available in Whistler Village for those who want to explore the Valley Trail on two wheels (weather/trail maintenance dependent).

 Hidden Secrets and High Octane

 If you think you’ve seen and done it all there’s always a few activities that can surprise – ice fishing and ice climbing are two quirky ones for mid-winter.
-For a natural history lesson the Eagle Viewing float tours offer an incredible look at the bald eagle population in nearby Squamish (early winter only).
+For a natural history lesson the Eagle Viewing float tours offer an incredible look at the bald eagle population in nearby Squamish.
 Adrenaline fiends will enjoy offerings like bungee jumping over icy rivers, ziplining, snowmobiling and the skeleton and bobsleigh at the Whistler Sliding Centre.

 Discover Local Art, Music and Culture

 Whistler’s arts and culture scene is growing rapidly, and it’s an open invitation to slow down and discover something deeper about the people and landscape of this place.
 Get your neurons firing with a walk around Whistler’s new Cultural Connector, a walking path through Whistler Village that connects all the big arts and culture attractions including the Squamish Lil’wat Cultural Centre, the Whistler Museum, the Audain Art Musuem, The Lost Lake Passiv Haus, public artworks and more.
 Add in multiple private galleries for browsing and you’ll have entertainment for days.

 Like any good arts scene the offerings change from week to week, so the huge list of events, speaker series, live performances, music, movies and more deserve a mention here.
-Layer in other quirky cultural offerings like Hockey Tours (quintessentially Canadian), the Olympic Self-Guided tour, art workshops with a local artist and a library and bookstore packed with books for all ages and you’ll quickly learn that Whistler is a place with stories as deep as the mountains are high.
+Layer in other quirky cultural offerings like Hockey Tours (quintessentially Canadian), the Olympic Self-Guided tour, art workshops with a local artist, workshops offering hands-on learning with the local First Nations crafts and a library and bookstore packed with books and puzzles for all ages and you’ll quickly learn that Whistler is a place with stories as deep as the mountains are high.

 Play with the Kids, Hang out with the Teens